AidanHad26/clinical-trial-recruitment/README.md

 ## Future Improvements
 With more time and information, I would have liked to better personalize messages.
 For example, based on what the Reddit post says (identify key words), I would like to include specifc information in the generated message tailored to the individual.
 This could be things like when or where the next clinical trial is being held.

+## Examples of Output

+**Example 1**

+Post: Wouldn’t it be a bummer if you were in the placebo group tho?

+Sentiment Score: -0.3818

+Generated Message: ChatCompletionMessage(content='I understand your concerns about being in the placebo group, but your participation in a clinical trial could still make a meaningful difference in advancing medical research and improving treatments for others.
+Your contribution is valuable, and who knows, you might end up receiving the experimental treatment that could benefit you as well.
+Your participation could potentially lead to important breakthroughs in healthcare.
+Thank you for considering being a part of this important journey.', role='assistant', function_call=None, tool_calls=None)

+**Example 2**

+Post: Thank you so much.
+I figure the more of us that can help advance the science behind obesity and weight loss, the better off we’ll all be.
+Plus we might just get a great weight loss drug for free. 💕

+Sentiment Score: 0.8979

+Generated Message: ChatCompletionMessage(content="That's such an amazing attitude!
+Your willingness to contribute to the advancement of obesity and weight loss research is truly commendable.
+Your participation in a clinical trial could not only benefit you personally but also countless others in the future.
+Thank you for your positivity and enthusiasm - it's people like you who help drive progress and bring us closer to groundbreaking discoveries. 💕Would you consider joining a clinical trial to help make a difference?", role='assistant', function_call=None, tool_calls=None)